acil-bwh/SlicerCIP/README.md

 Compilation (Windows)
 ===========

-For a Windows compilation of SlicerCIP you need to fork and compile 3D Slicer locally.
+For a compilation of SlicerCIP you need to fork and compile 3D Slicer locally.
 This has to be done only once.

 Example: